| Title: | Discrete Multivariate Probability Distributions |

 A numeric value of the entopy, or vector of entropies.

-: Default method for vectors
+entropy(default): Default method for vectors

-: Method for arrays
+entropy(array): Method for arrays

-: Method for tables
+entropy(tables): Method for tables object

 Interaction information

-interactionInf(p, ...) ## Default S3 method: interactionInf(p, ..., condition)
+interactionInf(p, ...) ## Default S3 method: interactionInf(p, ..., condition)interactionInf(p, ...) ## Default S3 method: interactionInf(p, ..., condition)

 p |